adbyrne/XTrkCAD/app/lib/Readme.md

 ## Upgrade Information ##

-**Note:** This version of XTrackCAD comes with the several new features like background images or extensions to notes.
+**Note:** The 5.2 version of XTrackCAD comes with the several new features like background images or extensions to notes.
 In order to support this feature, an additional file format for layout files (.xtce) was added.
 The old .xtc format is still supported for reading and writing.
 So